 Broken cleaning tools

 Professional organizers dislike cleaning tools that don’t get the job done.
-If the item is meant to help make your cleaning chore easier, but it makes it more difficult, then throw it out.
-This includes the cracked dustpan, the broken laundry basket, the broom with the handle that keeps falling off, and the leaky bucket.
-Here are 10 more things to get rid of in your bathroom right now.
+If the item is meant to help make your cleaning chore easier, but it actually makes it more difficult, then throw it out.
+This includes the cracked dustpan, the broken laundry basket, the broom with the handle that keeps falling off and the leaky bucket.
+And before replacing them, look for the cleaning products professional house cleaners buy.

-The treadmill you used for a week that’s now a makeshift clothes rack or the green smoothie maker you tried once and haven’t touched since—give away those items you purchased with the hopes of making a change, but the change didn’t stick.
+Is the treadmill you used for a week now a makeshift clothing rack?
+What about the green smoothie maker you tried once and haven’t touched since?
+Give away those items you purchased with the hopes of making a change.

-If you search online for culinary inspiration then you can let go of almost all, if not all, of your cookbooks.
-Recipes are everywhere and most times we end up falling back on our go-to recipes.
-Most friends of the library groups accept cookbooks for their book sales.
-Check out more items in your kitchen you can finally get rid of.
+Do you search online for culinary inspiration or still scour the best baking cookbooks?
+If the former is your answer, then you can let go of those bulky cookbooks.
+Recipes are everywhere, and most times we end up falling back on our go-to recipes anyway.
+Most friends of library groups accept donated books, including cookbooks, for their book sales.

-You could not resist that 2 a.m. infomercial and now you’re the owner of the latest craze in kitchen appliances, workshop tools, or some other must-have item that you never use.
-Professional organizers remind you that keeping the item won’t bring back the money you spent; so it’s best to pass it along to one of these organizations that accept almost anything.
+You couldn’t resist that 2 a.m. infomercial, and now you’re the owner of the latest craze in kitchen appliances, workshop tools or some other must-have item you never use.
+While some impulse buys can be useful, professional organizers remind you that keeping the item won’t bring back the money you spent.
+So, it’s best to toss it or pass it along.

-You’ll rarely find empty hangers taking up space in a professional organizer’s closet.
-Clear the clutter by returning the wire ones to the dry cleaners.
+On your way to a closet purge?
+You’ll only find space-saving hangers in a professional organizer’s closet.
+Clear the clutter by returning the wire ones to the dry cleaner.
 Then let go of the other unused hangers like the ones with weak clips and the small hangers that don’t slide on the closet bar.
-Once you’ve completed this task, start fixing these other big closet-organizing mistakes you’re making.
+The best closet organizers will make sure you’re maximizing space.

-Professional organizers will ask you how many bouquets of fresh flowers do you have out at one time?
-The answer helps you realize that you don’t need more than two or three vases.
+Professional organizers will ask you how many bouquets of fresh flowers you have out at one time.
+The answer should help you realize that more than two or three vases could be unnecessary.
 Bring the extras to a local florist or fill them with flowers from your garden and gift them to someone.
-Here are 43 things to get rid of in the next 43 days.

 You won’t find magnets stuck to the refrigerator in a professional organizer’s home.
-Throw away the ones with weak magnets that keep falling off onto the floor.
-Then discard the outdated business card ones, the save-the-date ones, and the ones with last year’s calendar.
+Throw away the ones that keep falling off onto the floor—their magnets are weak.
+Then discard the outdated business card ones, the save-the-date ones and the ones with last year’s calendar.

 They call it junk for a reason.
-Professional organizers immediately recycle unwanted catalogs, fliers, and advertisements.
-While you’re at it, toss the huge stash of greeting cards and return address labels sent to you from charitable organizations.
-Check this out if you want to stop the junk mail from coming in the first place.
-Next, check out these 30 things you should throw out ASAP.
+Professional organizers immediately recycle unwanted catalogs, flyers and advertisements.
+While you’re at it, toss the huge stash of blank greeting cards and return address labels sent to you from charitable organizations.
+Then learn how to stop the junk mail from coming in the first place.